Accessibility Statement

 Not all documents on this website are created by us.
 Some documents and content may be created by third parties or using third party software.
 Where this is the case we will endeavour, on request, to obtain an accessible copy from the original source or to convey the information contained in the document in an accessible way.

-Many of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
-This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+Many of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they are accessible to a screen reader.
+This does not meet WCAG 2.2 success criterion 4.1.2 (name, role value).

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix meeting agendas or minutes for meetings which were published prior to 23 September 2018.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By September 2020, where possible, we plan to either fix these or replace them with accessible HTML pages.

 Any new PDFs or Word documents created by us will meet accessibility standards.